 Next make sure to send some funds to the worker address so that the miner setup can be completed.

-For additional information about the different wallets that a miner can use and how to configure them, read the miner wallets guide.
+For additional information about the different wallets that a miner can use and how to configure them, read the miner addresses guide.

 Safely backup your wallets!